about

 acting coaching for singers

-I offer coaching sessions for professional and amateur singers (18+) wishing to build on their connection with acting through both sung and spoken text.
+I offer coaching sessions for professional and amateur singers (18+) wishing to build on their connection with acting through sung and/or spoken text.

-Professional companies are leaving the old 'park and bark' days behind.
-A well trained, reliable voice is essential, but no longer enough in our highly competitive world - companies look for versatile actor/singers with nuance and truth at the heart of their work.
+Professional companies have left the 'park and bark' days behind.
+A well trained, reliable voice is essential, but often no longer enough in our highly competitive world - companies look for versatile actor-singers, with nuance and truth at the heart of their work.

 Amdram groups want their members to enjoy their craft.
 A huge amount of fun and fulfilment can be found in going beyond the blocking and the lines to find the heart of the character and what makes them tick.

-Whatever your experience, background and identity, if you feel excited about accessing more depth and connection within your performances, without compromising on vocal technique, then I would love to work with you.
+If you feel excited about accessing more depth and connection within your performances, without compromising on vocal technique, then I would love to work with you!
+Sessions take place either in person at my private studio near Reading, or on Zoom.
+If you're preparing for an audition or performance, or just want some guidance and practice, please get in touch.

 ***OFFER!***

-I am excited to offer five clients a FREE 55-minute solo session (worth £55) in exchange for a written or filmed testimonial (your choice) that will be published on this website and social media, and, with your permission, small clips of your session appearing in a new promotional video.
-For those that miss out on this offer, I am also offering a further five clients a discounted rate of £40 in exchange for a written testimonial.
+I am excited to offer five new clients a FREE 55-minute solo session (worth £55) in exchange for a written or filmed testimonial (your choice) that will be published on this website or social media.
+If you are happy to, small soundless clips from your session may also appear in a new promotional video.
 Use the contact form below to register your interest and I will get back to you.
 First come first served.
 I look forward to working with you!

 PRICES